 Visiting somewhere like this is a bizarre experience.
-The church where Spanish dictator Franco is buried, in the Valley of the Fallen near Madrid, is similar.
+The church where Spanish dictator Franco was until recently buried, in the Valley of the Fallen near Madrid, is similar.
 It’s an alternative reality, where someone who brutally suppressed opponents and instigated laws discriminating against Jews and Africans is almost venerated.
 In a world where alternative facts are propagated, you need to visit somewhere like this to confront the madness.
 You should also try to watch Charlie Chaplin’s first ‘talkie’, The Great Dictator, to see the hilarious lampooning of Mussolini through the character Benzoni Napaloni, the Dictator of Bacteria.

 Many in Predappio are deeply uncomfortable about the association with Mussolini, and the local authorities are trying to establish a Museum of Fascism, documenting the political movement and showing its abuses, to provide a more balanced view of an era Italy has always found difficult to fully confront.
 This is scheduled to open in 2019.

 Getting there: One option is to consider car rental in Bologna, and combine it with San Marino for a day trip.
 Alternatively, regular trains run from Bologna to Forli, from where you can catch a bus to Predappio.